Content Amplification: Strategies to Boost Reach in 2026

 Here’s an uncomfortable question: why does your company spend thousands of dollars boosting content on LinkedIn when your own employees could reach the same people for free, with better results, right now?

-Content shared by employees receives 8x more engagement than the same content shared from the brand’s corporate page, according to data cited by Social Media Today.
-And employee posts can travel 561% further than brand posts.
+Content shared by employees receives 8x more engagement than the same content shared from the brand’s corporate page, according to data cited by Social Media Today and consistently verified across multiple studies.
+Employee posts can travel 561% further than brand posts and are re-shared 24x more frequently when distributed by employees vs. official brand channels.
 These numbers have been consistent across multiple studies for years.
 The explanation isn’t complicated: people trust people.
 They scroll past corporate pages on autopilot.
 A real person’s post gets real attention.

 Why don’t more companies do this well?
 A few reasons.
 It feels awkward to ask employees to post on behalf of the company.
 Nobody knows what to share or how to frame it.
 There’s no system.
 And honestly, most content teams don’t follow up on it.